zhihan97/nlp-journey/README.md

 # nlp journey

 > Your Journey to NLP Starts Here !
-I sincerely welcome you to pull requests!
+> I sincerely welcome you to pull requests!
+> A new separate version of codes based on tensorflow 2.0 is [here](https://github.com/msgi/nlp-journey-codes).

 ## 基础